 Incompletes require a contract

-If an instructor agrees to give you an incomplete, both of you must sign a written agreement that specifies what work you will complete and the completion date.
+If an instructor agrees to give you an incomplete, you will need to initiate the Incomplete Grade Contract.
+When you submit a contract, the listed instructor will receive an automated email with a link to the contract form.
+The contract specifies what work you will complete and the completion date.
 The period of time allowed by the contract may not be longer than one year.

 For undergraduates, Incompletes will lapse to an 'F' or 'N.'